alextemn/Michigan_Recruiting/README.md

 ## Next Steps

 Higher level of security for club creation.
-Createing an admin user per club to approve new user sign ups associated with their club.
+Createing an admin user per club to approve new user sign ups associated with their club, and delete clubs tab in dashboard (meant for dev use).
+Complete taking files, buggy now and gets added to local database instead of Heroku.